DannyBen/madness/README.md

 - Fully customizable theme.
 - Automatic generation of navigation sidebar.
 - Automatic generation of Table of Contents (site-wide and inline).
+- Can optionally show additional file types in the navigation menu (e.g. PDF files).

 ## Usage